-On Thursdays at 2 p.m., Rev. Lara Hoke will lead “Loving-Kindness Sangha Meditation Practice”.
-During “yellow light” COVID conditions, the sessions will be online-only.
-(Eventually, when “green light” conditions come, the sessions will be hybrid, both online-and in-person.)
-Lara will offer an introduction to each session (varying week to week), and the group will then sit together in silent mediation.
-Lara will be there until 3 p.m.
-Participants are welcome to stay and meditate that entire time, or leave before 3 p.m. as they wish (or need) to do.
-The link will be: https://tinyurl.com/LovingKindnessSangha
+On FRIDAYSs at 2 p.m., Rev. Lara Hoke will lead “Loving-Kindness Sangha Meditation Practice” online.
+Participants are welcome to stay and meditate the entire time, or leave as they wish (or need) to do.
+The link for online participants will be: https://tinyurl.com/LovingKindnessSangha

 All are welcome!
 No need to RSVP.
 Lara will be there, with as many – or as few – people who participate each week.